parisgiampouras/parisgiampouras.github.io/_pages/about.md

 social: true
 ---

-I am an Assistant Professor of ML/AI at the [Department of Computer Science, University of Warwick](https://warwick.ac.uk/fac/sci/dcs/), and an Affiliated Researcher at the [Archimedes AI Research Center](https://archimedesai.gr/en/).
-Previously, I was a Research Faculty member at the [Mathematical Institute for Data Science (MINDS) at Johns Hopkins University (JHU)](https://www.minds.jhu.edu).
-From 2019 to 2022, I held a Marie Skłodowska-Curie postdoctoral fellowship at MINDS.
+I am an Assistant Professor of Machine Learning and AI in the [Department of Computer Science at the University of Warwick](https://warwick.ac.uk/fac/sci/dcs/), within the Foundations of AI and Machine Learning ([FAM](https://warwick.ac.uk/fac/sci/dcs/research/fam/)) division.
+I am also a Research Scientist at FAIR, Meta AI (part-time), and an Affiliated Researcher at the [Archimedes AI Research Center](https://archimedesai.gr/en/).

+Previously, I was a Research Faculty member at the [Mathematical Institute for Data Science (MINDS) at Johns Hopkins University](https://www.minds.jhu.edu), where I held a Marie Skłodowska-Curie Postdoctoral Fellowship from 2019 to 2022.

-My research spans representation learning, deep generative models, continual learning, and trustworthy machine learning.
-Recently, I’ve been exploring AI safety and alignment, aligned diffusion models, and continual/agentic AI systems.
+My research interests span representation learning, deep generative models, continual learning, and trustworthy machine learning.
+More recently, my work has focused on AI safety and alignment, aligned diffusion models, and continual and agentic AI systems.

-**I am a co-organizer of the [ReALM–GEN workshop at ICLR 2026](https://realm-gen-workshop.github.io/).
-We have an exciting line-up of invited speakers and panelists—full details are on the [workshop website](https://realm-gen-workshop.github.io/).
-Submissions are via [OpenReview](https://openreview.net/group?id=ICLR.cc/2026/Workshop/ReALM-GEN).**
+**I am a co-organizer of the [ReALM–GEN workshop at ICLR 2026](https://realm-gen-workshop.github.io/), which features an exciting lineup of invited speakers and panelists.
+Full details are available on the [workshop website](https://realm-gen-workshop.github.io/), and submissions are handled via [OpenReview](https://openreview.net/group?id=ICLR.cc/2026/Workshop/ReALM-GEN).**

 **I co-organize the [Foundations of AI Seminar (FAIS)](https://faiseminarswarwick.github.io) series.
 If you’d like to be considered as a future speaker, please [reach out](mailto:paris.giampouras@warwick.ac.uk)!**